Interested in becoming a vendor at the authentic Otago Farmers Market?

 - The General Manager is available to advise you about your application, space availability and any other queries you might have.
 The market on Saturday is a good time to catch up with the manager but feel free to ring or email through the week.

 - The OFMT will discuss your application in light of suitability, space availability and general fit with the market.
-They meet every month to do this.
+They meet the third Tuesday of every month to do this.

 - The general manager will get back to you the same week as the meeting to let you know the outcome or for further information.